wp-plugins/wp-rss-multi-importer/readme.txt

 Requires at least: 2.9
 Tested up to: 3.4.2
 Stable tag: 2.20
 Imports and merges multiple RSS Feeds.
-Options including sorting feeds by date, limit feeds/page and by category, and include excerpts with images.
+Options including sorting, pagination, limit feeds/page and by category, and include excerpts with images.

 == Description ==

-WP RSS Multi Importer helps you create a feed reader on your Wordpress site.
-The plugin gives you a lot of flexibility by adding and deleting specific feeds, sorting by date, categorizing your feeds, limiting posts per feed and more.
-This works well for news items as well as events (which are sorted differently than news items).
+If you want to bring RSS feeds on your site, look no further.
+WP RSS Multi Importer gives you the most flexibility by adding and deleting specific feeds, sorting by date, categorizing your feeds, pagination, a widget and much more.
+The plugin works well for news items as well as events (which are sorted differently than news items).

 = See How It Works =